kim-min-sang/CKLD/README.md

   - `offline/` : Results for offline learning scenario
   - `active/`  : Results for active learning scenario

-These directories contain the CSV files to reproduce Table 2 and Table 3 (FNR, FPR, F1 score) reported in the paper.
+These directories contain the CSV files to reproduce Table 2, Table 3 and Table 4 (FNR, FPR, F1 score) reported in the paper.